siddhantprateek/qdrant/README.md

 With this configuration, the Qdrant vector database instances will have their data persisted across restarts and rescheduling events, providing data durability and stability for your deployment.

+- When using StatefulSets, you can request persistent storage using Persistent Volume Claims (PVCs).
+Each Pod in the StatefulSet can have its own PVC, which can be backed by a Persistent Volume (PV).
+The PVs are independent of the Pods and their lifecycle, so if a Pod fails, the PV and the data it holds will remain intact.

+- In the case of a StatefulSet with a master-slave configuration, the master Pod is responsible for handling write operations to the data storage, while the slave Pods can read from the storage.
+This configuration ensures data consistency, as only one Pod is writing to the data at a time.

 ```yaml
 apiVersion: apps/v1
 kind: StatefulSet